Azure/azure-powershell/src/StackAdmin/Azs.Subscriptions.Admin/Help/Set-AzsPlan.md

 ```
 Set-AzsPlan -Name "plan1" -ResourceGroupName "rg1" -Description "This plan is meant to be used by accounting only."
 ```

-Description         : This plan is meant to be used by accounting only.
-DisplayName         : plan1
-ExternalReferenceId :
-QuotaIds            : {/subscriptions/0a823c45-d9e7-4812-a138-74e22213693a/providers/Microsoft.Subscriptions.Admin/locations/local/quotas/delegatedProviderQuota}
-PlanName            : plan1
-SubscriptionCount   : 0
-SkuIds              :
-Id                  : /subscriptions/0a823c45-d9e7-4812-a138-74e22213693a/resourceGroups/rg1/providers/Microsoft.Subscriptions.Admin/plans/plan1
-Name                : plan1
-Type                : Microsoft.Subscriptions.Admin/plans
-Location            : local
-Tags                :

 Updates the specified plan